iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

 supports most of them in a professional or serious educational or hobby environment.
 You can use either the esp-idf framework for a professional multi-tasking system based on freeRTOS or the popular Arduino environment for simplicity.

 So take your choice!
-Other platforms include javascript by moddable, python by Micropython, or the mongoose server
+Other platforms include javascript by moddable, python by Micropython, or the mongoose server.

 IoT-Bus System
 --------------